dart-lang/site-www/src/language/concurrency.md

 ![A figure showing events being fed, one by one, into the event loop](/assets/img/language/concurrency/event-loop.png)

-The functioning of the event loop resembles this:
+The way the event loop functions resembles this code:

 ```dart
 while (eventQueue.waitForEvent()) {